 This tutorial will show you the basics of how to use the new Search@Library Catalogue, including searching for books and journals, and how to manage your Library record

-This short tutorial introduces you to basic searching techniques which you can adapt and apply when searching in different resources such as Search@Library, Library databases, Google Scholar, etc
+This tutorial will introduce you to finding academic journal articles online.
+You will be introduced to some basic searching techniques that you can adapt and apply when searching in different resources such as Library journal databases, Google Scholar, etc.

 - Introduction to literature searching in Dentistry, Healthcare, Medicine, Psychology.

 If you are studying in the Faculty of Medicine and Health you will find these guides helpful (choose your school).

 As your course progresses you will be expected to find and use a wide variety of sources and to research more independently.
 This will be especially important for your final-year project or dissertation or when you undertake master's-level study.

 Your Library Subject support page is the main place to find the most relevant sources of information in your subject, including the key journal databases.
 It is important to search these databases to get the most up-to-date journal articles and research in your area.

 Choose your subject from the list below and then select "Subject resources".